pellcorp/Simple-AF-Wiki/docs/cart/firmware_flashing.md

 Once bootloader is enabled you should see a message like:

-    Entering bootloader on /dev/serial/by-id/usb-Cartographer_614e_16000C000F43304253373820-if00
+`Entering bootloader on /dev/serial/by-id/usb-Cartographer_614e_16000C000F43304253373820-if00`

 !!!
 Info
-    If the carto does not enter bootloader mode, it is possible you forgot to use sudo!
+    If the carto does not enter bootloader mode, it is possible you forgot to use `sudo`!
     If your carto does show up in '/dev/serial' but won't enter bootloader mode, you will need to fix this with [DFU mode](#flashing-k1-firmware-via-dfu-mode)

 ### 7. Flashing